Activities for The Great Big Green Week

 Our Climate change around the world (Jigsaws) activity, which looks at Bangladesh, Africa, areas with rainforest, island nations and the UK, is great for giving children a quick summary of the issues that climate change is causing globally.

-The completed one below is the one focusing on the rainforest.
-The children are given pieces to create the picture, and once done, the facts appear to explain what is shown.
+The completed jigsaw below is the one focusing on the rainforest.
+The children are given pieces to create the picture, and once done, the facts appear to provide the background information.

 Climate change – What could a swap be?